Development guide

 Pre-commit hooks

 The pre-commit hooks, which are automatically installed by running the make init command on set up, ensure that files are valid and properly formatted.
-Some pre-commit hooks automatically reformat code:
+Some pre-commit hooks may automatically reformat code or update files:

 ruff